jacksund/simmate/README.md

 conda install -c conda-forge simmate
 ```

 ## A Sneak-Peak of Features (for experts)

 Again, take a look at [our main website](simmate.org) if you'd like to see the end-result of what Simmate has to offer.
-This secton showcases some features of downloading and using Simmate yourself.
+This section showcases some features of downloading and using Simmate yourself.

 1. _**Prebuilt Workflows and Easy Orchestration.**_ All of the most common material properties have workflows ready to go.
 These range from simple XRD pattern predictions to intensive elastic calculations.
 Simmate also builds off of [Prefect](https://github.com/PrefectHQ/prefect) for orchestrating and managing workflows.
 So it's up to you whether to run jobs via an advanced user-interface (shown below) or in custom scripts: